inscopix/inscopix-cnmfe/README.md

 ![CNMFe Modules Overview](img/cnmfe_modules_overview.png?raw=true "CNMFe Modules Overview")

 ## Recommended Workflow
-Prior to running CNMFe on your movie, we recommend applying the following operations to help improve the performance of the source extraction algorithm.
+Prior to running Inscopix-CNMFe, we recommend applying the following operations to the input movie to help improve the performance of the source extraction algorithm.
 1. Spatial downsampling of the data by a factor of 2 to 4.
 This will help blur away minor spatial fluctuations and significantly reduce CNMFe processing time.
 2. Spatial bandpass filtering with global mean subtraction.
 The removal of low spatial frequency content will help remove out-of-focus cells.
-Likewise, the removal of high spatial frequencies will reduce noise by smoothing the movie images.
+The removal of high spatial frequencies will reduce noise by smoothing the movie images.
 3. Motion correction.
 The removal of motion artifacts will help ensure that the spatial location of cells identified by CNMFe is confined to their precise positions as